 Often entrepreneurs do not understand that there is a fundamental difference between a customer’s “needs” and “wants.”
 For example, I “want” the newest smartphone and sixty-inch flat screen TV.
 I don’t “need” the newest smartphone and sixty-inch flat screen TV.
 Although there are clear advantages to the latest and greatest, their incremental improvements simply do not justify the new purchase.

 Customers may be willing to pay, but not pay you!
-As a new entrepreneur or an unproven supplier, customers may feel more comfortable, that is risk averse, in dealing with someone else.
+As a new entrepreneur or an unproven supplier, customers may feel more comfortable with dealing with someone else.
 The “Power of Incumbency” is overlooked by entrepreneurs.
 Customers often prefer to deal with their existing suppliers even if others offer a seemingly better value.

 Probably the most frustrating portion of the blink test question is the last word: “Now.”
 It implies that all other hurdles have been met, but the customer’s purchase timing is “just not right.”
 It could be that your purchase is number six on their priority list but they only plan to purchase numbers one through five.
 It could be that funds will not be available until next year’s budget.
 It could be that the product fits a need that is out of season.
 The list goes on and on.
 The axiom that “revenue is always delayed, but bills always occur right on time” captures the frustration with the delay of now.

-The eight simple words described above form a series of hurdles that must be crossed or valves that are in series that must be open to allow the free flow of revenue.
+The eight simple words described above form a series of hurdles that must be crossed or a series of valves that must be open to allow the free flow of revenue.
 Unfortunately, it is an all or nothing situation.
 “Almost” doesn’t work.
 It may seem overwhelming and, in fact, for most entrepreneurs, it is.
 However, knowing what the barriers are and planning to overcome them needs to be a key strategy.
 The ninety articles in this volume can help.